transvolcanic/Bootstrap-resort/readme.md

 ***
 ## Known Bugs
-*Most links on index.html are non-functional.
+*Most links on index.html are non-functional. a

 ***
 ## License